ubc-library-rc/gephi-palladio/08_Gephi_hands_on_activity.md

 In the Overview, the graph is shown at the center.
 Around it, several panels help us fine tune the visualization.

--"Filters", where we can hide different parts of the network under a variety of conditions
+**4. "Filters"**- we can hide different parts of the network under a variety of conditions

--"Statistics", where we can compute metrics on the network
+**5. "Statistics"** - we can compute metrics on the network

 ![]({{site.baseurl}}//67.png)

-- "Appearance", where we can change colors and sizes in interesting ways
+**6. "Appearance"** - we can change colors and sizes in interesting ways

-- "Layouts", where we can apply automated procedures to change the position of the network
+**7. "Layouts" -** we can apply automated procedures to change the position of the network

 ![]({{site.baseurl}}//8910.png)

-A series of icons to add / colorize nodes and links manually, by clicking on them
+8. A series of icons to add / colorize nodes and links manually, by clicking on them

-Options and sliders to change the size of all nodes, links, or labels
+9. Options and sliders to change the size of all nodes, links, or labels

-More options become visible if we click on this little arrow head pointing up
+10. More options become visible if we click on this little arrow head pointing up

 ## **showing labels of the nodes**